MicrosoftDocs/visualstudio-docs/docs/debugger/navigating-through-code-with-the-debugger.md

 ## Start debugging and enter break mode

 Some navigation commands start your app and automatically attach the debugger.
-Your app pauses based on the command you used to start navigation, and you enter *break mode* (that is, your app is paused in the debugger).
+Your app pauses on a specific line of code based on the command you used to start navigation, and you enter *break mode* (that is, your app is paused in the debugger).

 In break mode, app execution is suspended while functions, variables, and objects remain in memory.
 When the debugger is in break mode, you can navigate through your code.
-There are two common ways to quickly enter break mode:
+There are two very common ways to quickly enter break mode:

 - [Set a breakpoint](using-breakpoints.md) and start your app.